← All workflows

 How does CaseMark identify all covered persons for my offering?

-Does this handle both Rule 506(b) and 506(c) offerings?
+Can this handle both Rule 506(b) and 506(c) offerings?

-What if a disqualifying event is identified?
+What happens if a disqualifying event is flagged?

 How current is the regulatory framework used in the analysis?